TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 **Your Agreement To Have Your Personal Information Shared.** While on our Platforms, you may have the opportunity to opt-in to receive information and/or marketing offers from someone else or to otherwise consent to the sharing of your information with a third party, including social networking sites such as Facebook or Twitter.
 If you agree to have your Personal Information shared, your Personal Information will be disclosed to the third party and the Personal Information you disclose will be subject to the privacy policy and business practices of that third party.

 **Business Transfers.** We may share your Personal Information with other entities and our affiliates primarily for business and operational purposes.
-We may also share your information with our authorized dealers, dealer advertising associations and distributors for their own use.
+We may also share your information with our authorized dealers and their holding companies, dealer advertising associations and distributors for their own use.
 In the event that Toyota is involved in a bankruptcy, merger, acquisition, reorganization or sale of assets, your information may be sold or transferred as part of that transaction.

 **Legal Disclosure.** We may transfer and disclose your information to third parties to comply with a legal obligation. when we believe in good faith that the law or a governmental authority requires it. to verify or enforce our Terms of Use or other applicable policies. to address fraud, security or technical issues. to respond to an emergency. or otherwise to protect our rights or property or security of third parties, visitors to our Platforms or the public.